sdthompson1/dominion-rl/README.md

 - Epsilon-greedy exploration strategy
 - (Optional) Hybrid learning that starts from a predefined `Strategy` and gradually transitions to self-learned policy
 - Functions for training, saving, and loading the model
-- A function for running sample games and printing various stats
+- Tools for evaluating the agent and plotting graphs of training progress

 ## Example Usage